Reasoning-Modulated Representations: Contrastive RMR for Atari

 Mirroring prior work, we perform contrastive learning directly in the latent space, and set $\mathcal{Y}=\mathcal{Z}$; that is, our natural outputs correspond to an estimate of the ``updated'' latents after taking an action.
 All our models use latent representations of 64 dimensions per slot, meaning $\mathcal{Z}=\mathbb{R}^{128\times 64}$.

 We note that it is important to generate a diverse dataset of experiences in order to train a robust RAM model.
-To simulate as closely as possible a dataset which might be gathered by human players of varying skill level, we sample our data using the 32 policy heads of a pre-trained Agent57 model \cite{badia2020agent57}.
+To simulate a dataset which might be gathered by human players of varying skill, we sample our data using the 32 policy heads of a pre-trained Agent57~\citep{badia2020agent57}.
 Each policy head collects data over three episodes in the studied games.
-Note that this implies a substantially more challenging dataset than the one reported by \cite{anand2019unsupervised}, wherein data was collected by a purely random policy, which may well fail to explore many relevant regions of the games.
+Note that this implies a substantially more challenging dataset than the one reported by \citet{anand2019unsupervised}, wherein data was collected by a purely random policy, which may well fail to explore many relevant regions of the games.

 \paragraph{Abstract pipeline}